kachan2/CS-222-Data-Visualization/README.md

       * **maps**: reads the csv data and maps it to the data state in the component.
 A composable map is rendered with geographies that match the data ids to the topojson ids from the geoUrl
   * **public**:
-    * index.hmtl: where the HTML code of the React Components are injected into Back end:
+    * index.hmtl: where the HTML code of the React Components are injected into
+    * wherever else all the rest of the navigation bar stuff is

+Back end:
 * **data**:
   * ALL DATA PARSING FILES AND WHATNOT